YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-05-02-ds-interview.markdown

 + What are the support vectors in a SVM (support vector machine)?
 + Give an example of three random events X, Y, Z for which any pair are independent but all three are not mutually independent.
 + How can you determine the optimal number of clusters in an unsupervised learning problem (give at least two examples)?
++ If there are 8 marbles of equal weight and 1 marble that weighs a little bit more (for a total of 9 marbles), how many weighings are required to determine which marble is the heaviest?